 As a foreign private issuer, under the listing requirements and rules of NASDAQ, we are not required to have independent directors on our board of directors, except that our audit committee is required to consist fully of independent directors, subject to certain phase-in schedules.
-However, our board of directors has determined that, under current listing requirements and rules of NASDAQ and taking into account any applicable committee independence standards, , and are "independent directors."
-In making such determination, our board of directors considered the relationships that each non-executive director has with us and all other facts and circumstances our board of directors and his or her affiliated entities (if any).
+However, our board of directors has determined that, under current listing requirements and rules of NASDAQ and taking into account any applicable committee independence standards, all of our non-executive directors are "independent directors."
+In making such determination, our board of directors considered the relationships that each non-executive director has with us and all other facts and circumstances our board of directors deemed relevant in determining the director's independence, including the number of ordinary shares beneficially owned by the director and his or her affiliated entities (if any).

-The Dutch Corporate Governance Code, or DCGC, requires that the composition of the non-executive directors is such that the members are able to operate independently and critically vis-à-vis one another, the executive directors, and any particular interests involved.
-At the date of this prospectus, all non-executive directors meet the independence criteria contained in the DCGC.
+The DCGC requires that the composition of the non-executive directors is such that the members are able to operate independently and critically vis-à-vis one another, the executive directors, and any particular interests involved.
+At the date of this prospectus, all of our non-executive directors meet the independence criteria contained in the DCGC.
 Therefore, the composition of our non-executive directors complies with the independence requirements of the DCGC.